DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 The user successfully answered all questions correctly, demonstrating a solid understanding of the Bootstrap concepts covered in the previous video lessons, including how to use `d-flex` for flexible layouts, `m-0` for margin control, and the `row` and `col` classes for building responsive grids.

 ---

+#### SUBSECTION J: BOOTSTRAP PART 6 - New Section

+### Course Step Number: 533

+### Date Researched: 2025-08-17

+##### Key Concepts / Summary

+This entry marks the start of a new subsection, "Bootstrap Part 6."
+The section continues the hands-on project and is expected to cover further styling and layout using the Bootstrap framework.

+---